 Can I buy/register a Museumkaart online?

-This is difficult if you are a non-resident.
-The museumkaart.nl website is available in Dutch only!
-Online purchase and delivery is only available to residents of the Netherlands who can pay by Dutch internet banking (iDeal) or direct debit.
+Purchasing online is a bit difficult if you are a non-resident.
+The museumkaart.nl website is in Dutch only (although the museum.nl info portal is now also available in English and German).
+Online purchase and delivery is only available to residents of the Netherlands who can pay by Dutch internet banking (iDeal).

-As of May 2018, registering a temporary Museumkaart is possible here with any EU address.
+Registering a temporary Museumkaart is possible on this page here with any EU or UK address.
 You need to upload a passport-style profile photo and give a bank account (IBAN/BIC) number to pay a one-off €3.25 admin fee.

 Which other museums in Amsterdam offer free entry with the Museumkaart?